melezhik/sparrow/papers/CI/README.md

     Files=1, Tests=3,  0 wallclock secs ( 0.03 usr  0.00 sys +  0.04 cusr  0.00 csys =  0.07 CPU)
     Result: PASS

+Ok, we see that our tests succeed and we can continue with development

+# Adding new feature to web application

+Let's add new route